Kitware/CMake/Help/command/install.rst

 ``mp_myexe`` as if the target were built in its own tree.

 .. note::
-  This command supercedes the :command:`install_targets` command and the :prop_tgt:`PRE_INSTALL_SCRIPT` and :prop_tgt:`POST_INSTALL_SCRIPT` target properties.
+  This command supersedes the :command:`install_targets` command and the :prop_tgt:`PRE_INSTALL_SCRIPT` and :prop_tgt:`POST_INSTALL_SCRIPT` target properties.
 It also replaces the ``FILES`` forms of the :command:`install_files` and :command:`install_programs` commands.